-- a) studies or surveys (such as evaluations, strategies, concept notes, design plans, handbooks); - b) training; - c) translations; - d) development, modifications and updates to IT systems and websites; - e) promotion, communication, publicity, promotional items and activities or information linked to an operation or to a programme as such; - f) financial management; - g) services related to the organisation and implementation of events or meetings (including rent, catering or interpretation); - h) participation in events (such as registration fees); - i) legal consultancy and notarial services, technical and financial expertise, other consultancy and accountancy services; - j) intellectual property rights; - k) verifications pursuant to point (a) of Article 74(1) CPR and Article 46(1) of Interreg Regulation; (i.e., controllers' costs)
+- a) studies or surveys (such as evaluations, strategies, concept notes, design plans, handbooks); - b) training; - c) translations; - d) development, modifications and updates to IT systems and websites; - e) promotion, communication, publicity, promotional items and activities or information linked to an operation or to a programme as such; - f) financial management; - g) services related to the organisation and implementation of events or meetings (including rent, catering or interpretation); - h) participation in events (such as registration fees); - i) legal consultancy and notarial services, technical and financial expertise, other consultancy and accountancy services; - j) intellectual property rights; - k) verifications pursuant to point (a) of Article 74(1) CPR and Article 46(1) of Interreg Regulation; (i.e., controllers' costs) - costs for the accounting function on programme level pursuant to Article 76 CPR and Article 47 of Interreg Regulation;

-1 Guidance provided in this fact sheet takes account of provisions of the regulatory framework 2021-2027 (in particular, rules on eligibility of expenditure for cooperation programmes set up in the Interreg Regulation 2021/1059 and Common Provision Regulation (CPR) 2021/1060) and practices in use by Interreg programmes in the 2014-2020 and 2021-2027 periods.
+&lt;sup>1 Guidance provided in this fact sheet takes account of provisions of the regulatory framework 2021-2027 (in particular, rules on eligibility of expenditure for cooperation programmes set up in the Interreg Regulation 2021/1059 and Common Provision Regulation (CPR) 2021/1060) and practices in use by Interreg programmes in the 2014-2020 and 2021-2027 periods.
 The fact sheet is by no means a legally-binding document.